Refresher: GLMs and What They Actually Estimate

 [1] 0.6

 60% of the lakes have fish in them.
 Riveting stuff, I know.
-Fish eh?
+Fish, eh?
 Whoa.
-Fish sure are… cool…

-And honestly, for this simple case, 60% is a totally reasonable estimate.
-But the moment I want to ask why some lakes have fish and others don’t, or the moment I want to include any uncertainty in a principled way, I need a model.
+And honestly, for this simple case, 60% is a totally reasonable estimate - no need for any statistical models.
+But the moment I want to ask why some lakes have fish and others don’t, or the moment I want to figure out how uncertain that 60% is, I need a model.

 So here is my model (hint: it’s a GLM):